Skip to main content

 Latest Posts

-My Life in Cinema is being Reissued on cassette by Third Kind Records in October
+Pre-Order My Life in Cinema Reissue on cassette at Third Kind Records

-Rock Music: A Misuse of Military Technology by Frederich Kittleraww was
+Rock Music: A Misuse of Military Technology by Frederich Kittler

 On the Fringes of Sound Review